Causal Bandits without prior knowledge using separating sets: Abstract

 \section{Abstract}

 The Causal Bandit is a variant of the classic Bandit problem where an agent must identify the best action in a sequential decision-making process, where the reward distribution of the actions displays a non-trivial dependence structure that is governed by a causal model.
-All methods proposed thus far in the literature rely on exact prior knowledge of the causal model to obtain improved estimators for the reward.
-We formulate a new causal bandit algorithm that is the first to no longer rely on explicit prior causal knowledge and instead uses the output of causal discovery algorithms.
-This algorithm relies on a new estimator based on separating sets, a causal structure already known in causal discovery literature.
-We show that given a separating set, this estimator is unbiased, and has lower variance compared to the sample mean.
-We derive a concentration bound and construct a UCB-type algorithm based on this bound, as well as a Thompson sampling variant.
-We compare our algorithms with traditional bandit algorithms on simulation data.
-On these problems, our algorithms show a significant boost in performance.
+All methods proposed for this problem thus far in the literature rely on exact prior knowledge of the full causal.
+We formulate new causal bandit algorithms that no longer necessarily rely on prior causal knowledge.
+Instead, they utilize an estimator based on separating sets, which we can find using simple conditional independence tests or causal discovery methods.
+We show that, for discrete i.i.d. data, this estimator is unbiased, and has variance which is upper bounded by that of the sample mean.
+We develop algorithms based on Thompson Sampling and UCB for discrete and Gaussian models respectively and show increased performance on simulation data as well as on a bandit drawing from real-world protein signaling data.